 Understanding the strengths and weaknesses of your hero is vital to victory in Overwatch 2.
 It is necessary to understand your role in the team and how you can support your teammates and lead everyone to victory.
 The game features a ton of different characters with various archetypes.

-This concludes our Overwatch 2 Junkrat character guide.
-We discussed his abilities and the weapons that he uses in complete detail.
+This concludes my Overwatch 2 Junkrat character guide.
+I discussed his abilities and the weapons that he uses in complete detail.
 The best playstyle for using the character has also been mentioned, with some tips and tricks for new players.
-We hope that the guide was useful in learning about Junkrat.
+I hope that the guide was useful in learning about Junkrat.
 If you are more interested in other archetypes of characters like Supports or Tanks, you can check them out!
-Let us know what you think about Overwatch 2 in the comments below!
+Let me know what you think about Overwatch 2 in the comments below!

 Thanks!
 Do share your feedback with us. ⚡